Teaching & Learning

 Catering for Individual Needs

 All classroom programs are differentiated to cater for a range of abilities and styles.
 Our teams of teachers and classroom learning assistants work with children requiring additional assistance in literacy, numeracy, English as an Additional Language or Dialect (EAL/D) and other personalised needs.
 We offer Tier 2/3 literacy invetervention using InitiaLit/MiniLit.
 Members of the team also develop programs for children requiring extension.
 Support is generally offered within the classroom environment, or may be a withdrawal from class depending on the best intervention for a child to succeed.

 Sacred Heart staff report regularly to parents about their child’s progress in a range of formats.
-Reporting includes a first term interim report, two formal written semester reports, parent-teacher interviews, learning journeys, student-lead conferences and special work exhibitions.
+Reporting includes a first term interim report incorporating student goal setting and reflection against their learning assets; two formal written semester reports; parent-teacher interviews, learning journeys, student-lead conferences and special work exhibitions.
 Interviews may be arranged at any time by parents or staff.

 Enrichment and Leadership

 The Leadership Program is a significant part of the daily life of Sacred Heart, as well as an integral part of developing leadership qualities and strengthening relationships in all Year 6 students.
 The students nominate themselves for a particular role they identify personal strengths in or are interested in.
 They can nominate to be an Environment, ICT, Social Justice or Sports Leader.
 Students write letters to formally apply for a Leadership Role and once appointed they begin their training to fulfil their responsibilities within their community.
 We also vote to elect School Captains each year and Year 6 students train as Peer Support Leaders.

 At all levels we offer students enrichment within their own classroom, but also in mixed groups during our Enrichment Program.
 We have made a significant investment in STEM equipment and our MakerSpace, using money raised through fundraising.
 Students are learning to code, use robotics, undertake engineering tasks and complete mathematical investigations.
-We also have a focus on environmental sustainability with recycling, composting and gardening programmes.
+We also have a focus on environmental sustainability with recycling, composting and gardening programs.